 Step 2: Analyze the Domain Authority

 Let’s face it.
 Guest posting can take quite a bit of time.
-And you don’t want to waste that time on sties that don’t have a high domain authority after you check domain authority score.
+And you don’t want to waste that time on sites that don’t have a high domain authority after you check domain authority score.

 Typically, I only write guest posts for sites with a domain authority greater than 60.

 Now that I’ve found a blog to write for, it’s time to pitch the editor.